dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Update to a SDK-style project file

 Your existing Xamarin.Forms UWP project can be updated to an SDK-style WinUI 3 project in place.
-A .NET 8 project for a .NET MAUI WinUI 3 app is similar to the following example:
+An SDK-style project for a .NET MAUI WinUI 3 app is similar to the following example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">